 This was a simple and delicious dessert.
 The children enjoyed it too, especially with whipped cream.
 It was gone within a couple of days and even enjoyed for breakfast.

 Here's the recipe.
-It served 8 people.
+It served 8 people.1/2 cup butter

 1 1/2 cups all-purpose flour